 Global Research Theme Digital Futures

 Read Steve's full profile

-Steve Benford is Professor of Collaborative Computing in the Mixed Reality Laboratory at The University of Nottingham.
+Steve Benford is the Director of the Beacon Smart Industrial Systems and Professor of Collaborative Computing in the Mixed Reality Laboratory at the University of Nottingham.
 He holds an EPSRC Dream Fellowship and is the Director of the EPSRC-funded Horizon Doctoral Training Centre in Ubiquitous Computing.
 He is also a Visiting Researcher at Microsoft Research Cambridge and was the first Visiting Professor at the BBC in 2012.

 +44 (0) 115 951 5151

 Connect with the University of Nottingham through social media and our blogs.